DelegateIt/GatorWebClient/README.md

 ### Application Theming & Styling

 Polymer 1.0 introduces a shim for CSS custom properties.
-We take advantage of this in `app/styles/app-theme.html` to provide theming for your application.
-You can also find our presets for [Material Design](https://www.google.com/design/spec/material-design/introduction.html) breakpoints in this file.
+We take advantage of this in `app/styles/app-theme.html`.
+You can also find the presets for [Material Design](https://www.google.com/design/spec/material-design/introduction.html) breakpoints in this file.

 [Read more](https://www.polymer-project.org/1.0/docs/devguide/styling.html) about CSS custom properties.

 ### Styling
 1. ***main.css*** - to define styles that can be applied outside of Polymer's custom CSS properties implementation.
 Some of the use-cases include defining styles that you want to be applied for a splash screen, styles for your application 'shell' before it gets upgraded using Polymer or critical style blocks that you want parsed before your elements are.
-2. ***app-theme.html*** - to provide theming for your application.
-You can also find our presets for Material Design breakpoints in this file.
+2. ***app-theme.html*** - to provide theming for the application.
+You can also find the presets for Material Design breakpoints in this file.
 3. ***shared-styles.html*** - to shared styles between elements and index.html.
 4. ***element styles only*** - styles specific to element.
 These styles should be inside the `<style></style>` inside `template`.